-In the case where another stimulus is perceived while being positioned at a stimulation point for vibration presentation, as an example, the first stimulation unit 102d may determine or cause the vibration presentation as the first type of tactile stimulus, and the second stimulation unit 102e may generate a temperature stimulus at the second stimulation point as the second type of tactile stimulus.
-As another stimulation unit 102d determining or generating a temperature stimulus as the first type of tactile stimulus and the second stimulation unit 102e generating a vibration stimulus as the second type of tactile stimulus at the second stimuture stimulus on the first type of tactile stimulus and the second stimulation unit 102e generating a vibration stimulus as the second type of tactile stimulus at the second stimutation point.
+In the case where another stimulus is perceived while being positioned at a stimulation point for vibration presentation, as an example, the first stimulation unit 102d may determine or cause the vibration presentation as the first type of tactile stimulus, and the second stimulation unit 102e may 40 generate a temperature stimulus at the second stimulation point as the second type of tactile stimulus.
+As another example, the same effect can be achieved by the first stimulation unit 102e determining or generating a temperature stimulus as the first type of tactile stimulus and the 45 second stimulation unit 102e generating a vibration stimulus as the second type of tactile stimulus at the second stimulation point.

-In the case where another stimulus is perceived while being positioned at a stimulation point for electrical stimulus presentation, the first stimulation unit 102d may determine or cause the electrical stimulus presentation as the first type 40 of tactile stimulus, and the second stimulation unit 102e may generate vibration and/or temperature at the second stimulation point as the second type of tactile stimulus.
-As another example, the same effect can be achieved by the first stimulation unit 102d determining or generating vibration 45 and/or temperature as the first type of tactile stimulus and the second stimulation unit 102e causing the electrical stimulus presentation as the second type of tactile stimulus at the second stimulation point.
+In the case where another stimulus is perceived while being positioned at a stimulation point for electrical stimulus 50 presentation, the first stimulation unit 102d may determine or cause the electrical stimulus presentation as the first type of tactile stimulus, and the second stimulation unit 102e may generate vibration and/or temperature at the second stimulation point as the second type of tactile stimulus.
+As another 55 example, the same effect can be achieved by the first stimulation unit 102d determining or generating vibration and/or temperature as the first type of tactile stimulus and the second stimulation unit 102e causing the electrical stimulus presentation as the second type of tactile stimulus at the 60 second stimulation point.

-The stimulation points of the first stimulation point and 50 the second stimulation point may be perceptual points caused due to phantom sensation illusion.
-FIGS. 8A and 8B are diagrams showing perceptual points caused due to phantom sensation illusion.
-When a person actually touches an object in the real world with the pad of a finger, the points 55 of application for four stimuli of force, vibration, and temperature applied to the skin surface of the pad of the finger are the same.
-However, in a tactile sensation presentation device for presentation to a person, it is generally difficult to have the same points of application for force, 60 vibration, temperature, and electricity due to the arrangement of various elements.
+The stimulation points of the first stimulation point and the second stimulation point may be perceptual points due to phantom sensation illusion.
+FIGS. 8A and 8B are diagrams showing perceptual points due to phantom sensation illusion.
+When a person actually touches an object in the real world with the pad of a finger, the points of application for four stimuli of force, vibration, and temperature applied to the skin surface of the pad of the finger are the same.
+However, in a tactile sensation presentation device for presentation to a person, it is generally difficult to have the same points of application for force, vibration, temperature, and electricity due to the arrangement of various elements.

 On the other hand, examining human sensation, the same sensation can be generated even when the points of application are different.
-A sensation can be also generated at a 65 place different from the point of application.
+A sensation can be also generated at a place different from the point of application.
 A good example of the latter is phantom sensation.
-White circles in

-FIG. 8 represent stimulation sites, and circles with hatched lines represent perceptual points caused by phantom sensation.
+White circles in FIG. 8 represent stimulation sites, and circles with hatched lines represent perceptual points caused by phantom sensation.
 Phantom sensation is a phenomenon of cutaneous sensation confirmed by von Bekesy that is similar to the sound localization by binaural hearing.
 In phantom sensation, by applying stimuli to two sites under certain conditions, a stimulation image can be provided to a site different from the stimulation sites between the two sites.
-Moreover, as shown in FIG. 8A, by applying stimuli to three or more sites, a stimulation image can be localized inside the sites.
+Moreover, 20 as shown in FIG. 8A, by applying stimuli to three or more sites, a stimulation image can be localized inside the sites.
 Furthermore, as shown in FIG. 8B, the position of the image can be controlled by differences in stimulation strength at the plurality of stimulation sites.
 It is known that this also occurs for vibration stimuli and electrical stimuli (see Kazuo Tanie, Susumu Tachi, Kiyoshi Komoriya, Minoru Abe, "Basic Study on Discriminability of Mental Location of Electrocutaneous Phantom Sensation", Transactions of the Society of Instrument and Control Engineers, Vol. 15, No. 4, p.
-505-512 (1979.8), and Susumu Tachi, Kazuo Tanie, Kiyoshi Komoriva and Minoru Abe: Electrocutaneous Communication in a Guide Dog Robot (MELDOG), IEEE Transactions on Biomedical Engineering, Vol. BME-32, No. 7, pp. 461-469 (1985).
+505-512 (1979.
+8), and Susumu Tachi, Kazuo Tanie, Kiyoshi Komoriya and Minoru Abe: Electrocutaneous Communication in a Guide Dog Robot (MELDOG), IEEE Transactions on Biomedical Engineering, Vol. BME-32, No. 7, pp. 461-469 (1985).